Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 HARP/HCBS eligiblity information is available using ePaces.

 Are HARPs required to have case managers?
-How are clients assigned to Home Health Care Managers?
+How are clients assigned to Health Home Care Managers?

 Yes, HARPs are required to have case managers.
 The expectation is that most face to face care management will be done through the Health Homes.
 Each Health Home has its own assignment process.

-At this time, the current OMH Children’s Waiver covers children until the age of 18.
 The adult BH HCBS services are only available to eligible adults ages 21 and over in HARPs or HIV SNPs.

 Is there a cap for how many family members or collaterals the person may identify to receive adult Family Support Services?